Bingchao-Zhao/GMAP/README.md

 `Note: Training and testing can still be performed using WSI at other magnifications, but results may differ from those reported in the paper.`

 ### Label
 We place the labels of the TCGA datasets IDH, 1p19q,TERT and +7/-10 in `label/total_label.csv` as an example.
-In the table, `1` represents: 'IDH mutation, 1p19q co-deletion, TERT mutation and +7/-10 molecular event，`0` indicates the wild-type.
+In the table, `1` represents: 'IDH mutation, 1p19q co-deletion, TERT mutation and +7/-10 molecular event，`0` represents the wild-type.

-### 1. Tissue Segmentation and Feature Extraction
+### 1. Tissue segmentation and feature extraction
-The preprocessing and feature extraction steps in this study follow the same protocol as described in the CLAM framework.
-Feature extraction of slide can be performed using either the `Reset50` or `UNI` model.
+The preprocessing and feature extraction step in this study follow the same protocol as described in the CLAM framework.
+Feature extraction of slide can be performed using either the `ResNet50` or `UNI`.
 The optimal performance in this paper comes from the features extracted by `UNI`.
 For implementation details, please refer to: https://github.com/mahmoodlab/CLAM.

-### 2. Feature Path Configuration
+### 2. Feature path configuration
 Before training or testing, the path to the feature data must be modified.
 Specifically, variable `DATA_DIR` in `datasets/my_dataloader.py` must be changed to the feature path saved during the feature extraction step.
 Note that the path needs to be matched with the feature extraction model being used.

 ### 3. Data split
 Before running the code, the dataset needs to be divided.
-Taking the TCGA dataset as an example, the dataset is divided into train, validation and test.
-And save the patient numbers in each set as `CSV` files, named 'train.csv', 'val.csv' and 'test.csv' respectively, and place them in the `data_split` directory.
+Taking the TCGA dataset as an example, the dataset is divided into train set, validation set and test set.
+And save the patient ID in each set as `CSV` files, named 'train.csv', 'val.csv' and 'test.csv' respectively, and place them in the `data_split` directory.
 The format of `CSV` is:

 ```python
 #train.csv